Rent assistance

 • pay regular rental payments for caravan site and/or mooring rights for a caravan or boat that is your principal home even if you own the caravan or vessel.

-If you temporarily leave your principal home to travel in a caravan and pay rent while you travel, you cannot receive rent assistance until you’ve been away from your principal home for more than 12 months.
+If you temporarily leave your principal home to travel in a caravan and pay rent while you travel, you cannot receive Rent Assistance until you have been away from your principal home for more than 12 months.

 If you travel or live overseas